 All parties promise support for victims of the Windrush scandal, with the Conservative party offering to build a memorial for the Windrush generation.
 In the same symbolistic vein, the Tories have moved away from their rhetoric of “reducing net migration” although their manifesto still states that they will “keep the numbers down.”
 They propose to do this by instating a points-based system not unlike the one in Australia.
 The points-based system would be based on three pillars: education, English language skills, and criminality.
 The Tories promises to make decisions on who comes to this country on the basis of the skills they have and the contribution they can make to the country – not where they come from.
 The visa system, under the points-based system, would be rebooted, with many old visa routes being brought back to life, such as the post-study visa extension, the NHS visa, and the new start-up visa.
 The Tories also promise entry and exit checks, emphasising that the British people will be able to take back control of their borders.

 The Liberal Democrats propose the most radical reforms to the immigration system as a whole.
 Not only do they promise to break down existing barriers as well as add new routes to permanent status - they also propose to remove the exemption of the Data Protection Act for immigration as well as separate enforcement and border control from decision-making.
 The former measure protects data privacy by establishing a firewall to prevent public agencies from sharing personal information with the Home Office for the purposes of immigration enforcement.
 The latter would prevent perverse factors from playing a role in decision-making by taking policymaking out of the Home Office altogether.
 Instead, the Liberal Democrats want to establish a new arms-length, non-political agency to take over processing applications, thus increasing the separation of power.
 As such, they would move policymaking on work permits and student visas out of the Home Office and into the Departments for Business and Education respectively.
 They would also move asylum policymaking from the Home Office to the Department for International Development and establish a dedicated unit to improve the speed and quality of decision-making.
 This may seem like a welcome development for those who have said that the Home Office needs to change its approach to asylum from the ground up, but the Institute of Government report was equivocal about the benefits of such separation.
 It could trouble accountability by splitting up decision-making, and case management where individuals and families don’t fit neatly into one category could be difficult.
-And finally, the Liberal Democrats want to reduce the fee for registering a child as a British citizen from £1,012 to the cost of administration – something that we’ve advocated for ourselves.
+And finally, the Liberal Democrats, like Labour, will seek to reduce the fee for registering a child as a British citizen from £1,012 to the cost of administration – something that we’ve advocated for ourselves.

 Labour, then, says the Tories have required landlords, teachers and medical staff to work as unpaid immigration officers when they created a hostile environment, instead of setting up an effective border control.
 A Labour government will therefore review the border controls to make them more effective.
 They also promise to scrap the 2014 Immigration Act passed by the then-Conservative government, restore legal aid cuts, and end the deportation of family members of people entitled to be here and end the minimum income requirements which separate families.
 They focus on cooperation with Europe and especially France to resume rescue missions in the Mediterranean and end the horrific camps and homelessness which the current immigration regime has led to.
 Similarly to the Liberal Democrats, Labour will allow asylum seekers to work whilst awaiting a decision on their status, and decriminalise illegal working.